Lake Callabonna

-Lake Callabonna is a dry salt lake with little to no vegetation located in the Far North region of South Australia.
+Lake Callabonna is a dry salt lake with little to no vegetation in the Far North region of South Australia.
 The 160 km2 lake is situated approximately 120 km southwest of Cameron Corner, the junction of South Australia, Queensland and New South Wales.
 It is also known as Lake Mulligan.
 The lake is an important site for late Pleistocene fossils.
 It is within the extent of the Strzelecki Desert Lakes Important Bird Area, which is important for waterbirds when holding water in the aftermath of floods.

 History

 The first pastoralists in the area were the Ragless brothers in 1881, who moved there from the northern Flinders Ranges, opening a sheep-run.
-The station owner in 1892, F. B. Ragless, was shown a number of giant skeletons embedded in the dry surface of the lake, discovered two days before by an Aboriginal station hand named Jackie Nolan.
+The station owner in 1892, F. B. Ragless, was shown a number of giant fossilised skeletons embedded in the dry surface of the lake, discovered two days before by an Aboriginal station hand named Jackie Nolan.
 The South Australian Museum sent a worker, H. Hurst, to investigate the site.
 Four months later the results were delivered to the museum.

-After examination of the skeletons an expedition funded by Sir Thomas Elder and E. C. Stirling, director of the South Australian Museum, was organised, and Hurst led the team back to the site.
-After several visits, Stirling and A. H. C. Zietz collected a large number of diprotodon and dromornithidae skeletons.
+After examination of the fossilised skeletons an expedition funded by Sir Thomas Elder and E. C. Stirling, director of the South Australian Museum, was organised, and Hurst led the team back to the site.
+After several visits, Stirling and A. H. C. Zietz collected a large number of diprotodon and dromornithidae fossilised skeletons.
 The area was designated a Fossil Reserve in 1901.
 Access is restricted.